 Factors to Consider When Buying an Electrical Slip Ring

 Manufacturers give customers a choice of customizing an electrical slip ring.
 What should you have in mind?
+How to judge the quality of electrical slip rings?
 The following are the factors to consider when looking for an electrical slip ring.

 - Voltage to carry: The slip ring is useful for transmitting current.
 The amount of current the slip ring takes should be the number one focus.
 For example, a slip ring made to transfer low voltage dismantles when a high current passes through it.